Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 woman holding cat's paws

 Declawing cats is a contentious issue across the world and it’s actually illegal in Australia.
-There are strong arguments both for and against cat declawing, but ultimately, it is an unnecessary procedure that causes pain and distress to animals.
+You may hear strong arguments both for and against cat declawing, but ultimately, it is an unnecessary surgery that can cause pain, distress, and behavioral problems in cats.
 In this article, we will explore why cat declawing is illegal in Australia.

 What Is Cat Declawing?

-Cat declawing, also known as onychectomy, is a surgical procedure that involves the amputation of a cat’s claws and the bones of their paws.
-This process involves the removal of the whole first joint or “knuckle” of each toe.
-While the surgery is meant to make cats less destructive in the home, it can cause severe pain and long-term health issues.
+Cat declawing, medically known as onychectomy, is a surgical procedure that involves the amputation of a cat’s claws and part of the bones of their toes.
+This process involves the removal of the third phalanx and claw of each toe, causing cats to be unable to scratch.
+While the surgery is meant to make cats less destructive in the home, it prevents the cat from displaying a natural behavior and can cause pain and long-term health issues.

 close-up of cat paw